caerphoto/QuickSlide/README.md

         </a>
 Make sure these links point to images, otherwise QuickSlide will get confused.

+That's it!
+QuickSlide is designed to be an unobtrusive, progressive enhancement to existing pages: it won't interfere with other JavaScript widgets or libraries, and your page won't break if for some reaon the code fails to load.

 ##Configuration
 There are a few options you can specify to control the behaviour of the popups.
-They are set using a &lt;script&gt; anywhere before the inclusion of the main quickslide.js file, like so:
+They are set using a &lt;script&gt; tag anywhere before the inclusion of the main quickslide.js file, like so:

     <script>
     QuickSlideConfig = {